stuartellis/copier-sve-baseline/README.md

 - [Prettier](https://prettier.io/)
 - [REUSE](https://reuse.software/)

+The template is used to maintain files in this project itself, as well as other projects.

 ## Install

 You need [Copier](https://copier.readthedocs.io/en/stable/) to use template for a project.
 Use [uv](https://docs.astral.sh/uv/) or [pipx](https://pipx.pypa.io/) to run Copier.
 These tools enable you to use Copier without installing it.